-Vocational Skills Worksheets for Students with Special Needs
+Vocational Skills Worksheets for Special Education Students

 life skills teacherspayteachers teaching experience transition Mar 06, 2023

-Well, I’ve been expanding my ‘weekly’ resources (beyond this stellar daily life skills resource) to include functional reading, transition skills, safety skills, and now… vocational skills!
+Well, I’ve been expanding my ‘weekly’ amazing resources (beyond this stellar daily life skills resource) to include a full week of worksheets with non-repeating questions.
+A breakdown of potential full week lesson worksheets now includes functional readingtransition skills, safety skillsIEP transition plan, and now… vocational skills!
 Grab a free page from the Vocational Skills Weekly Worksheet to try for yourself!)

 The Vocational Skills Weekly Worksheet is the newest weekly-use resource and it’s something I definitely wish I had a few years ago!
 I would have used it at the start of each week to gather a baseline for future lessons.
 It also would have given me something to write other than ‘Create Resume’ for the umpteenth time on the scope and sequence!